AnniePawl/Tackling-React/NOTES/what-is-react.md

 # What is React?
 Simply put, React is a JavaScript Library for building user interfaces.
+Open source view library created and maintained by Facebook.
+- Uses syntax extension of JavaScript valled JSX

 ## Why is it great?
 **Declarative:** Simple views for each state that efficiently update and render when data changes <br>